-We urge all students to use informal channels to resolve any complaints that they have with the university, however Beds SU are on hand to support students where an informal pursuit of a complaint has not been successful.
+We urge all students to use informal channels to resolve any complaints that they have with the university, however, Beds SU is on hand to support students where an informal pursuit of a complaint has not been successful.

 Plagiarism and other academic offences can have very serious consequences, so it's important that you know how to avoid getting yourself into any difficult situations whilst studying.
 The University's Study Hub has lots of helpful information about this.